ZetaVII/Task-Manager-App/Specification.md

 ### Primary Postconditions
 * The user should be back at the overview page.
-* Task list now displays the deadline of each tasked created.
+* Task list is now reordered by most recent deadline date in overview page.

+### Alternate Sequences
+1. The user does not type in a deadline date into the prompt.
+	1. The user clicks on the "Save changes" button.
+	2. System prompts the user to enter a date.

+### Alternate Trigger
+User clicks the "Save changes" button after not typing in any deadline date.

 ### Alternate Postconditions
  * The user remains on the Add deadline to task page.